Pumpkin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-In vitro research shows that pumpkin seed extract or cucurbitin can inhibit the growth of various types of cancer cells.
-In an in vitro study, pumpkin seed extract inhibited the cell growth of cancer cell lines: prostate cancer cell lines, breast cancer cell line.
-This effect was not due to cucurbitin.
-Growth inhibition was also observed in the hyperplastic but non-cancerous cell line, which originates from benign prostatic hyperplasia tissue.
-However, the study concludes that these effects are not mediated by steroid hormone receptors.
+In vitro research shows that pumpkin seed extract or cucurbitine may inhibit the growth of various types of cancer cells.
+In an in vitro study, pumpkin seed extract inhibited cell growth of cancer cell lines: prostate cancer cell lines and the breast cancer cell line.
+This effect was not due to cucurbitine.
+Growth inhibition was also observed in a hyperplastic but non-cancerous cell line derived from benign prostatic hyperplasia tissue.
+However, the study concludes that these effects are not mediated by steroid sex hormone receptors.

 Usages associés